auth0/docs/articles/integrations/aws-api-gateway/index.md

 You’ll implement this in two ways, first using Auth0 delegation with AWS IAM and then adding an identity token to flow identity to the Lambda function.

 ### Configure IAM and Auth0 for SAML integration and the API Gateway
-The IAM integration with SAML lets the SAML identity provider (IDP) specify the IAM role for a user within the issued SAML token exchanged for an AWS token.
-This model is powerful since it lets the IDP control the level of access for your users by issuing SAML tokens with different IAM roles.
-For example group the IDP could select the IAM role based on group membership (e.g. administrator in Active Directory), or authentication source (e.g. a database connection or a social provider like Facebook).
-Using this approach you differentiate the access a user has to your Amazon API Gateway methods when secured using IAM.
+The IAM integration with SAML lets the SAML identity provider (IDP) specify the IAM role for a user within the issued SAML token which is exchanged for an AWS token.
+This model is powerful because it lets the IDP control the level of access for your users by issuing SAML tokens with different IAM roles.
+For example, the IDP could select the IAM role based on group membership (e.g. administrator in Active Directory), or authentication source (e.g. a database connection or a social provider like Facebook).
+This approach lets your service differentiate user access to your Amazon API Gateway methods when secured using IAM.

 To configure Auth0 with SAML, do the following: